ginobilinie/codeBook/README.md

 169. singleNumber.cpp: Given a non-empty array of integers, every element appears twice except for one.
 Find that single one.
 Use xor (in c++, it is ^).
 Note, same number xor same number = 0, but 0 xor x = x.
 4^6 = 100^110 = 0 1 0

+170. copyRandomList.cpp: deep copy a linked list with additional random pointer.
+Two parallel while loop.
+The first while loop build the linkedlist by tail insert, and second linked list for random pointers.
+Remeber to use the unordered_map.

 # old
 for fun, forever